Building the Observability Stack

 Step 4: Deploy Grafana

-Grafana provides dashboards and visualization.
+Grafana provides dashboards, visualization, and alerting.

 apiVersion: 1